theyashi/theyashi/README.md

 ## 🚀 About Me

 Business Analytics experience with media company in strategizing donor retention and fundraising programs.
 With 2 years of experience in the Big 4 at Deloitte, improving client’s IT infrastructure by analyzing risks and recommending data-driven solutions.
 Client facing with company-wide projects and proficient in developing data-driven solutions, risk advisory, and cross-collaboration.
+Worked on a major 10 months business intelligence analytics project with a non-profit media company (KQED) to drive business insights using machine learning technique and data analysis.
+Presented tableau dashboard with findings and recommend data driven solutions.

+During the course covered many courses like foundation and advance statistics, Machine Learning, Big Data, Analytics Decision Making, Data Management (with SQL), Business Analytics topics (with focus on casual inference and A/B testing)
 ---

 ## 💻 MY SKILL DUMP!!